ace012/DCG-tGIF-Maker/README.md

 This tool is made by modifying some source codes of viewer site [Live2D-DCG.github.io](https://live2d-dcg.github.io/) (https://github.com/Live2D-DCG/Live2D-DCG.github.io).

+[apngasm](http://apngasm.sourceforge.net/), [apng2gif](http://apng2gif.sourceforge.net/) tools can download for each sites, and also they are included in this tool.

-Also, [JSZip](https://stuk.github.io/jszip/) is used to compress images on the browser to be downloaded at once.
+[JSZip](https://stuk.github.io/jszip/) is used to compress images on the browser to be downloaded at once.

-## Requirements
+## Usage

-There are several requirements for using this tool.

-    1. Chromium browser (or Chrome)
-    2. PNGs to APNG tool (apngasm)
+This is the process how to make GIF file on local.

+    1. Change the character canvas using reload, and get images (HQLS recommended).
+This process needs a few minutes.
+    2. Make animated PNG file using apngasm_gui.
-    3. APNG to GIF tool (apng2gif)
+    3. Make animated GIF file using apng2gif_gui.
-    4. Unpacked child file

-The materials 1~3 are included here.
+## Additional

+On the viewer site, there are Korean pck files only.

+But you can also extract images of other pck files, such as global (or teen) version, or custom pck files.

+I plan to add that more easy and comfortable version later, but I don't know when it will be.

+If you want to get ones right now, you can extract it as following this below.

-## Caution
+### Caution

 If you will run viewer of this tool on web server, there is no problem.